d-wkim/project/docs/source/README.rst

 ===========================================================================================================================================================
-Comparative analysis of outcome measures using the most commonly used graft harvesting sources in primary anterior cruciate ligament reconstruction surgery, title
+Comparative analysis of outcome measures using the most commonly used graft harvesting sources in primary anterior cruciate ligament reconstruction surgery
 ===========================================================================================================================================================
 A systematic review and network meta-analysis
 ---------------------------------------------